The-Yak/mexes_grounddecal_autoplacer/README.md

 # mexes_grounddecal_autoplacer
 Auto places groundecal metal patches on SpringRTS maps.

 Download this repo as an archive and extract to your map's .sdd folder.
+Works best with lua metal configs.
+Should work with old-school image metalmaps as well.

 Also includes crystal featurering from Anarchid, enable it by uncommenting  --object	= "crystal.dae",  in crystalring.lua